The President's Council is comprised of the Executive Council and these distinguished members:

-Renate Guilford is Associate Provost of Academic Administration at George Mason University.
+Renate Guilford is Vice Provost of Provost Office Administration at George Mason University.
 She plays a major role in the overall performance of the Office of the Provost, leading the financial and personnel management support structure for academic and administrative units.
 She has extensive expertise in all aspects of the academic operation and drives critical analysis and planning for several of the university’s strategic initiatives.

 A 27-year veteran of Mason, Ms. Guilford has extensive experience leading organizational change, planning for growth, personnel management and resource allocation.
 Her most recent work focuses on supporting the development of new academic programs, restructuring of administrative functions within key enrollment services operations, creating international branch campuses and building international partnerships.
 Ms. Guilford leads and supports new academic enterprises, research administration, and multiple other efforts within and across Mason’s schools and colleges and central support units

 Ms. Guilford earned two degrees from George Mason University: an undergraduate and a master’s degree in Public Administration.

 André Kinney is George Mason University’s Director of Real Estate.
 In this capacity, he leads efforts to align the University’s real estate assets with mission and strategic intent and participates in the collective efforts associated with the University’s Master Plan work.
 In addition, he drives real estate operational activities both on and off campus.